Portland's liberal image tempered by history as 'Skinhead City'

 - Train stabbing case with racial overtones highlights turmoil between city's left and right

-Portland, Oregon (CNN)In this stereotyped mecca of liberal idealism lies a deep-seeded subculture that just recently shocked the country: the white supremacist movement in Portland.
+Portland, Oregon (CNN)In this stereotyped mecca of liberal idealism lies a deep-seated subculture that just recently shocked the country: the white supremacist movement in Portland.

 Not long ago, that phrase might have seemed oxymoronic.
 But a recent triple stabbing has cast a spotlight on the city's tensions between the alt-right and the alt-left.